 A: This is an example of what I call a logical boobytrap, which is not itself a fallacy―since it's not even an argument―but which could cause someone to commit one.
 Luckily, you are not likely to do so, since you know about the instrument's accuracy from experience.
 However, someone who did not know that the instrument was only accurate at the level of meters, and certainly not to the millimeter, might be misled by it.
 I don't know why the makers of such instruments would have them give positions in millimeters if they're not that accurate; perhaps such spurious accuracy is supposed to be a selling point.
 Another possibility is that it is a mathematical artefact of the way that the instrument calculates position; in other words, the explanation may be similar to that given by Paulos in the "Quote-Unquote" above, that is, the excess precision may be introduced by some mathematical operation.
 In any case, the manufacturers should at least warn users that the instruments are not precise to the millimeter.

-In order for the fact that Old Gold cigarettes have the lowest tar and nicotine of the tested brands to count as a good reason to smoke them instead of the others, it is necessary that the difference between Old Gold and the other cigarettes be significant.
-However, this is not the case, so the argument contained in the Old Gold ads committed the fallacy.
+In order for the fact that Old Gold cigarettes had the lowest tar and nicotine of the tested brands to be a good reason to smoke them instead of the others, the difference between Old Gold and the other cigarettes needed to be significant.
+However, this was not the case, so the argument contained in the ads committed the fallacy of overprecision.